kaliturin/BlackList/README.md

 the device - for storing the block lists.
 2) "Send and view SMS messages".
 Allows to display and block incoming SMS messages.
 3) "Make and manage phone calls".
 Allows to block incoming calls.
 4) "Access contacts".
-Allows to display a list of contacts.
+Allows to display the list of contacts.

 Because of the security policy in Android 4.4 and up to block the incoming SMS messages it is required to give to the application the permissions of "Default SMS-application" in the Settings.